 - Allows investors to deploy their capital, even if it is a small sum of money.

-- Because of the nature, investors don’t need the full amount of a single share in order to own stock in that company.
+- Because of how fractional shares work, investors don’t need the full amount of a single share in order to own stock in that company.

 Fractional shares have leveled the playing field for retail investors.
-However there seems to be at least one disadvantage, that is highly dependent on the broker you use.
-Some brokers still charge transaction commission on fractional shares.
+However, there seems to be at least one disadvantage, which is highly dependent on the broker you use.
+Some brokers still charge transaction commissions on fractional stocks.
 Since retail investors often buy fractional shares with small sums of money the commission might have a large impact on the returns.

 Image source: etnasoft